External User Management and SSO with Magnolia

 Consider the following benefits of using single sign-on with Magnolia:

-• Magnolia can leverage existing infrastructure
+• Magnolia can leverage existing infrastructure, knowledge, and security standards.

 • Magnolia can enable multi-factor authentication transparently if the authentication service supports it.

-• eliminating the need to manage user accounts on each Magnolia instance locally.
+• It is easier to manage user accounts and permissions centrally, eliminating the need to manage user accounts on each Magnolia instance locally.
 A single logout can disable a user account across applications.

 • Editors and publishers have a better user experience when logging into Magnolia AdminCentral.

 • Devices like smartphones or tablets can be assigned to a user.
-This is convenient when testing or viewing content on different devices
+This is convenient when testing or viewing content on different devices, as no additional login is required.

 • It is easier to implement a microservice architecture for complex integration projects by retrieving tokens from a central system.